sonic-net/sonic-swss/tests/README.TestGuide.md

 ```

 #### Verify *any* output
 Sometimes we don't care what the specific output is - we just want to check if *something* exists.
-This is typically done to check if we've finished cleaning up the database or not.
+One example of this is to check if we've finished cleaning up the database or not.

 For entries, we can use `wait_for_entry` to check if something exists at a specific key, and `wait_for_deleted_entry` to check that nothing exists at the specified key.